cauwt/articles/indicator_matrix_en.md

 ##### 3.3.2 Perspective of Items

 From the  perspective of items, we pay more attention on the number of dealt orders, the volume of trade, the amount of money that passengers payed.
-As for indicators, we investigate *GMV*, *Deal Ratio*, *Cancellation Ratio*.
+As for indicators, we investigate *GMV*, *Deal Rate*, *Cancellation Rate*.
 And we may detail the indicators along with dimensions of *City* and *District*, and *Level-1 Category* and *Level-2 Category*.
 Target-based, horizontal or historical comparisons will be leveraged to judge the data effects.

 ![](img/im_05_en.png)

 ##### 3.3.3 Perspective of Fields

 From the  perspective of fields, we are more concerned about are 1)users from which channels have a large number of hits and/or exposure, 2) which channels bring how many new users, 3) which channels have how many dealt orders, and 3) which channels have how much per-user price.
-Or 4) what the acquisition or promotion's effect of activity is like and 5) what the conversion ratio is.
+Or 4) what the acquisition or promotion's effect of activity is like and 5) what the conversion rate is.
 We need to take appropriate policies according to the scenario based data.

 ![](img/im_06_en.png)